devpi/devpi/README.rst

-    Do not run devpi-server openly on the internet without consulting a lawyer because its caching functionality might be seen as "re-distribution" if everyone can access it for which you may not have the appropriate rights.
+    Do not run devpi-server openly on the internet without consulting a lawyer because its caching functionality might be seen as "re-distribution" for which you may not have the rights.
+    Caching packages for an organisations or an individuals purposes is already done today by tools like pip and unlikely to give reason for troubles.

 devpi-server is a WSGI application currently implemented with Bottle and maintains caching state in Redis and the file system.